cerebral-legacy/cerebral-website/app/markdown/doc_storing_server_data.md

 ```

 We also output the userKey to the signal so that actions after it can use it to update the user with an ID when the server responds etc.

+If you look at the [cerebral-todomvc](https://github.com/cerebral/cerebral-todomvc) project you can see this pattern in action.